 What is Live Resin

 Let’s start with the basics.
 Live resin is a product that concentrates fresh flower from the hemp plant.
-Right at the peak of harvest, these plants are gathered and preserved through a flash-freezing method (like a cake) to preserve the trichomes on the plant.
+Right at harvesting, these plants are gathered and preserved through a flash-freezing method (like a cake) to preserve the trichomes.
 That’s where the “live” part comes from, as these trichomes begin to diminish and degrade in the normal curing process.

 Live Resin Benefits